zaiisao/Documentation/en/cloud-recording/cloud_recording_merge_files.md

 ### File preparation

 - Use Agora Cloud Recording to generate the audio and/or video files.
 The transcoding will fail if any of the recorded files is missing.
-- The recorded files are stored in an accessible directory.
+- Ensure that the recorded files are stored in an accessible directory.

 ## Transcoding steps